solus-project/linux-steam-integration/README.rst

 This is part of an effort by Solus to enhance Steam for everyone.

-This project, and by extension Solus, is not officially endorsed by, or affiliated with, Steam*, or it's parent company, Valve*.
+This project, and by extension Solus, is not officially endorsed by, or affiliated with, Steam*, or its parent company, Valve*.

 Integrating LSI